DanyaGTx/DanyaGTx/README.md

 2021  (3 month) <br/>
 Company: eCommercers<br/>
-I was an intern, and my responsibilities included developing components on
+I was an intern, and my responsibilities included developing pages on Magento 2
-React.
-Also, getting data from the API and rendering
+Also, creating HTML templates

 ### My opensource projects